 I do not really understand Acts 2:19-20.
 What does it mean?

-As we come to the passage in Acts 2 we want to remember that Jesus Christ had already left this earth and returned to heaven (Acts 1:8).
-Some days after Jesus had left, we are told that the Holy Spirit came on the day of Pentecost and indwelt the apostles in a very unusual way.
+As we come to Acts 2:19-20, we want to remember that Jesus Christ had already left this earth and returned to heaven (Acts 1:8).
+Some days after Jesus had left, the Holy Spirit came on the day of Pentecost and indwelt the apostles in a very unusual way.

 When the day of Pentecost had come . . . suddenly there came from heaven a noise like a violent rushing wind, and it filled the whole house where they were sitting . . .
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit was giving them utterance.
 (NASB) Acts 2:1-4